xmos/lib_xud/module_xud/doc/xud.rst

 is used to transfer data from the host to the device, an IN endpoint is used when the host requests data from the device.

-An example task diagram is shown  [figure:thread-diagram].
+An example task diagram is shown in :ref:`figure_xud_overview`.
 Circles represent cores running on the XS1 with arrows depicting communication channels between these threads.
 In this configuration there is one thread that deals with endpoint 0, which has both the input and output